mms112/ExpandWorldPrefabs/README.md

 RPC calls are way to send data to clients.
 Usually these are used by clients but server can call them too.

-- rpc: Hardcoded RPC call with the parameters.
+- rpc: Hardcoded RPC calls for ease of use.
-  - See list of supported calls:
+  - See list of supported calls: (RPCs.md)
-  - Delay can be added after all parameters.
 - rpcDelay: Delay in seconds for RPC calls.
 - customRpc: Advanced way for calling any RPC.
 No handholding.
-  - The first line is the RPC name and properties: `- name, all/owner, delay`.
+  - The first line is the RPC name and properties: `- name, target, delay`.
     - Target is optional.
 By default, the RPC is only sent to the ZDO owner.
 If target is `all`, it is sent to all clients.
-    - You must know whether the RPC should be sent to all clients or only the owner.
     - Delay is optional.
 It can be used to override the delay for this RPC.
   - The next lines are the parameters: `- type, value`.
     - Supported types are `int`, `float`, `string`, `bool`, `vec`, `quat`, `hash`, `hit` and `messagetype`.
     - All parameters must be set with the correct data types.
   - For more than one RPC, add more lines starting with the first line format.

 ### Lists